-So your self-published book flopped.
-Time to hit the secret self-publishing button.
-Un-publish!
+Your self-published book flopped.
+It’s time to hit the secret self-publishing button and unpublish your book.

 Now start work on making your book a far better book

 Get to work on a re-write of your manuscript.

 Write a completely new opening chapter, as clearly your original version didn’t grab readers’ attention fast enough.

 Trim down anything that may have filled the first few pages of your book, such as a long table of contents or thank you credits that reduced the preview read of your book in online bookstores.

 There is nothing worse than clicking on Amazon’s ‘Look Inside’ feature, only to see credits and contents.

 Make sure potential readers get a good chunk of the story to read in the preview.

 Rename some or all of your characters.
 Maybe the names just didn’t grab readers.

 Come up with a few new plot twists and add more conflict.